Loyola Marymount University: The Los Angeles Loyolan

-The Los Angeles Loyolan newspaper has been published for 100 years.
-It was originally titled The Cinder for the cinders kicked up by the trains passing the downtown campus of St. Vincent's College.
-In 2007, The Loyolan moved from its long-standing weekly Wednesday publication schedule to a twice a week—Monday and Thursday—schedule.
-As of 2020, publication is completely digital.
+The Los Angeles Loyolan newspaper has been published for over 100 years.
+In August 2013, the student staff of the Loyolan took the publication to a digital-focused format.
+This gradual shift continued until 2020, when publication shifted to being completely digital, with a focus on multimedia content.

 The paper is supported by its advertising department, which has historically paid from 80% to 100% of the cost of publication.
-Its regular sections include News, Opinion, Sports, Social Justice, and Life+Arts.
-Special sections include Business, Travel, Cartoon and the parody section, named The Bluff after LMU's distinctive landmark.
+Its regular sections include News, Opinion, Sports, Life+Arts and the parody section, named The Bluff after LMU's distinctive landmark.
+In addition to the content-based sections, the Loyolan houses a variety of multimedia departments, including staples like Photo and Cartoon teams, but in later years branching out to include Video, Audio and Audience Engagement departments.

-In August 2013, the student staff of the Loyolan took the publication to a digital-focused format, publishing stories and video segments online daily.

-This transition will take place over a three-year period in which the staff will focus on mobile, social media and the web.
-As part of this digital focus, the Loyolan announced that beginning in the spring semester of 2015 there will only be one print edition published per week.

-Tower Yearbook
+The Tower Yearbook

 Over the years, the Loyola University Los Angeles yearbook was known by several titles, including the Lair Annual.
-After the merger the university began publishing the annual Tower Yearbook which is financed through a mandatory annual student yearbook fee (collected along with tuition).
+After the merger the university began publishing the annual The Tower Yearbook which is financed through a mandatory annual student yearbook fee (collected along with tuition).

-The student-run yearbook at Loyola Marymount University was named "Best in Show" at the 85th Annual National College Media Conference in St. Louis, Mo. on October 30.
-"The Tower" took first place in the "Yearbook 300-Plus" category among other prestigious colleges from around the nation.

 In 2016, the National Scholastic Press Association awarded the Tower yearbook the Pacemaker Award.
 SEEK, the winning issue was headed by Mali McGuire the editor-in-chief for the year.
-The 2015-16 yearbook was also awarded the Gold Crown by the Columbia Scholastic Press Association.
+The 2015–16 yearbook was also awarded the Gold Crown by the Columbia Scholastic Press Association.

-Campus radio

-KXLU (88.9 FM) is an FM radio station broadcasting out of Loyola Marymount University in southwest Los Angeles, California.
-It was first on the air in 1957, and recently celebrated its 60th anniversary.
-It is a non-commercial college radio station that plays many styles of music broadly classified under rock, specialty, fine arts, and Latin jazz.
+In 2024 at Associated College Press Best of Show Awards, the Tower Yearbook won first prize for Yearbook Design and third prize for Best Yearbook.

 ROAR Studios

 ROAR Studios is the newest student media on-campus.
-It provides a forum for student produced programming to be broadcast both via the on-campus cable TV system and, eventually, via the Public-access television cable TV system(s).
+It provides a forum for student produced programming to be broadcast, previously via the on-campus cable TV system and now entirely online.

-ROAR Studios is the only TV station made for, and run by, students on the LMU campus.
-The station provides student produced programming every two weeks, with its primetime block from 10:00 p.m. to 2:00 a.m. every night.